 SJSU has "waitlisting" for all classes.
-Waitlisting puts you in line to get a space in a closed class, should a space become available.
+Waitlisting puts you in line to get a space in a closed class, should a space become available before the end of advanced registration.

 Where do I sign up?

 Waitlisting is only available at MySJSU (http://my.sjsu.edu).
 If a class is full, you may place yourself on a waitlist for any seats that might become available.